Enabling Confident Purchases on Amazon

 Research Findings

 Interviews revealed recurring uncertainty around seller credibility, review authenticity, and shipping reliability.
-These doubts shaped browsing behavior, causing users to avoid listings that seemed unclear or risky.
+These doubts shaped browsing behavior, causing users to avoid listings that felt unclear or risky.

 Insight:

-Uncertainty about product information and seller credibility weakens trust and lowers confidence in purchase decisions.
+Uncertainty around product information and seller credibility reduces trust and lowers confidence in purchase decisions.

 “If the company name looks weird or there’s barely any reviews, I just move on.”